-When oil is cold pressed from sprouted wheat grain a precious elixir of youthful skin is obtained; it contains up to seven times more vitamin E than other oils.
+When oil is cold-pressed from sprouted wheat grain (its Latin name is triticum aestivum), a precious elixir of youthful skin is obtained; it contains up to seven times more vitamin E than other oils.
 Vitamin E is one of the strongest antioxidants that protects us from the negative effects of free radicals.
 Vitamin E stimulates the process of fluid exchange, protects skin cells from damage, reduces wrinkles, deeply nourishes and regenerates the skin, and is especially beneficial for dry, thin, sensitive and chapped skin.